evansosenko/dichalcogenides-plots/README.md

 ## License

-This code is Copyright © 2015-2016 Evan Sosenko.
+This code is licensed under the MIT license.

+Any figures or other output generated to be identical or otherwise indistinguishable to the figures submitted to APS are Copyright © 2017 by the American Physical Society.

 ## Warranty

-This software is provided "as is" and without any express or implied warranties, including, without limitation, the implied warranties of merchantibility and fitness for a particular purpose.
+This software is provided by the copyright holders and contributors "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
+In no event shall the copyright holder or contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services;
+loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.